 Each application panel you create will serve a specific purpose, with unique fields, messages, and help information defined for each one.
-In this chapter, we tell you how to define elements that are common among application panels.
+This chapter explains how to define elements that are common among application panels.
 This includes defining the application panels, and the interactive elements of panels, including action bars, instruction text, and command areas.
 We also tell you how to arrange the contents of your application panels using panel regions and dividers.

-At the end of this chapter, we tell you about the PANDEF tag, which allows you to define common attributes and values for the panels in your application in a single place.
+The PANDEF tag allows you to define in one place common attributes and values for the panels in your application-see "Defining Panel Defaults" on page 55.